The Outer Worlds science weapon locations

 Yeah, science!

-Having weapons is cool and all, but The Outer Worlds also has some hidden science weapons that are worth seeking out.
-They’re the most unique weapons in the game, capable of shrinking foes, or making them fight each other.
+Having weapons is cool and all and most of them deal more damage than the science weapons, but The Outer Worlds has some unique gadgets and gismos that are worth seeking out.
+They’re the most bizarre items, capable of shrinking foes, or making them fight each other.

 The Outer Worlds science weapons guide